karollynecosta/aws_solutions_architect-associate/README.md

 	Max size is /16 (65536 IP)
-because VPC is private, only the Private IPv4 ranges are allowed (/8, /12, /16) your VPC CIDR should not overlap with your other networks (ex.:corporate)
+because VPC is private, only the Private IPv4 ranges are allowed (/8, /12, /16) your VPC CIDR should not overlap with your other networks (ex.:corporate) A VPC automatically comes with a default network ACL which allows all inbound/outbound traffic.
+A custom NACL denies all traffic both inbound and outbound by default.

+When you launch an instance into a default VPC:
+	we provide the instance with public and private DNS hostnames that correspond to the public IPv4 and private IPv4 addresses for the instance.

+When you launch an instance into a nondefault VPC:
+	 we provide the instance with a private DNS hostname and we might provide a public DNS hostname, depending on the DNS attributes you specify for the VPC and if your instance has a public IPv4 address.

+NOT Supported by VPC Console wizard = VPC with a public subnet only and AWS Site-to-Site VPN access

 ```

 VPC - Subnet (IPv4):